tedious/www.stashphp.com/Overview.rst

 on `Packagist <https://packagist.org/packages/tedivm/stash>`_, making installation as easy as adding a directive to your project's composer.json file.

-Until Stash reaches a stable API with version 1.0 it is recommended that you review changes before even Minor updates, although bug fixes will always be backwards compatible.
+Just add Stash to your require block, setting the minimum version you depend on.

 .. code-block:: yaml

       "require": {
-        "tedivm/stash": "0.12.*"
+        "tedivm/stash": "~1.0"
       }